 Like all savings accounts, FNBO Direct requires that you have no more than six withdrawals from your FNBO Direct account during any month.

 Based on my experiences so far, I would recommend FNBO Direct .
-The application process was easy, and the current interest rate is one of the best for a bank considered to be stable.
+The application process was easy and the current interest rate is competitive.

 Update: As of Friday morning, my FNBO Direct balance now includes the opening deposit.
 Now complete, the account opening process took a total of four business days.